jessoliva/horiseon/README.md

 [Horiseon](https://jessoliva.github.io/horiseon/)

 ## Cloning Repository Procedure
-I followed these steps to clone the remote repository with the code base onto my local machine and push it to a new remote repository.
+I followed these steps to clone the remote repository with the code base for Challenge 1 onto my local machine and push it to a new remote repository on my github.

-- Cloned bootcamp repo for challenge 1 onto local machine and saved into github repo
-- navigate to the main page of the repository
+- navigate to the main page of the remote repository with the code base
-- click on Code
+- click on "Code"
-- select ssh and copy url
+- select ssh and copy ssh url
-- open terminal and change the current working directory to the location where you want the cloned repo
+- open terminal and change the current working directory to the location where you want to save the cloned remote repository
-- input: git clone <url>
+- input: git clone <sshurl>
-- press enter and repo is cloned
+- press enter and remote repository is cloned onto the selected working directory
-- create a repo in github: horiseon
+- create a repository in your github - repository name = horiseon
-- go to terminal and make sure you're in correct directory
+- go to terminal and make sure you're in correct directory with the cloned repository
 - input: git remote -v --> to see remote links
-- input: git remote move origin --> to remove existing remote
+- input: git remote remove origin --> to remove existing remote
-- input: git remote add origin <newurlgoeshere> --> to link your github repo ssh url
+- input: git remote add origin <newurlgoeshere> --> to link your github repository ssh url
-- input: git push origin main --> to push onto desired repo
+- input: git push origin main --> to push onto desired remote repository

 ## Code Refactor
 ### HTML Edits